Voggastur/data-centric-dev-project/README.md

 ## 1. UX <a name="UX"></a>

-The primary target audience are collaborators/employers in the game industry who wish to see my knowledge in Python/Flask/Jinja.
+The primary target audience are collaborators/employers in the who wish to see my knowledge in Python/Flask/Jinja.

 #### I. User Stories: <a name="UX2"></a>